david-fong/okiidoku/writings/design/morph.md

   - This doesn't work for order 2.
 I know order 2 isn't even marginally interesting, but I think the solution should work for any order, and if it doesn't work for order 2, then something's wrong with it.
 That being said, I didn't explore this route much.
 Perhaps with adjustments, it can be useful.

 - Graph Theory Route:
-  - Could the relabelling canonicalization be approached as a travelling salesman problem?
+  - Could the symbol canonicalization be approached as a travelling salesman problem?
 I wonder if this would succeed.
 The cost of each edge would be the probability of that edge's count.
     - See https://www.math.northwestern.edu/documents/book-markov-chains.pdf section 8.2.2.
     - Is NP
   - Graph Bandwidth Problem.